 The Criteria Corp test consists of 50 items and you must answer as many questions as possible in the 15 minute time limit – very few people complete all 50 questions.
 Lambda School applicants must answer at least 23 questions correctly to proceed to the next phase of the admissions process.

-There are three kinds of questions on the CCAT – verbal, spatial reasoning, math, and logic.
+There are three kinds of questions on the CCAT – verbal, math and logic, and spatial reasoning.
 It’s not common for people to have equal strengths in math and verbal reasoning – most people are stronger in one or the other.
 Even if you don’t know the answer, guessing and moving to the next question is better than leaving it blank.

 Each applicant who takes the CCAT is given a raw score and a percentile ranking.
 Lambda School does not share these scores with applicants.
 Your raw score is how many questions out of 50 that you answered correctly.
 The percentile ranking shows your score as it relates to other people who have taken the test.
 Only your raw score will be used to determine whether you proceed to the next phase of the Lambda application process.